extend-chrome/notify/README.md

 ---

-This is a simple API for [`chrome.notifications`](https://developer.chrome.com/extensions/notifications) to use in Chrome extensions.
+This is a simpler API for [`chrome.notifications`](https://developer.chrome.com/extensions/notifications) to use in Chrome extensions.

 You can [create a notification](#usage) with as little as a string and `@bumble/notify` will [do the rest](#manifest)! ✨